jeroenvansweeveldt/DTA_Thesis/README.md

 ## Disclaimer
 Due to copyright concerns, the scanned images that were used as input for Tesseract's OCR are omitted from this repository.
 No copyright infringements towards the curators of the letter collections are intended, hence I made sure the output files included in this repository contained the absolute minimum of their original content, although some trailing snippets of chapter notes preceding the letters are included, as well as the footnotes, remain.

+[^1]: Murphy, Anne Louise.
+2018. _The Worlds of the Jeake Family of Rye, 1640–1736_.
+Oxford University Press.
+[^2]: Roseveare, Henry G. 1987. _Markets and merchants of the late seventeenth century: the Marescoe-David letters, 1668–1680_.
+Oxford University Press.